Gerry Chalk: Military service and death

 At the outbreak of World War II, Chalk joined the Honourable Artillery Company as a gunner before transferring to the RAF.
 He won the Distinguished Flying Cross in June 1941 serving as a rear gunner in 218 Squadron during a bombing raid on Hannover.
 The citation for the award described his "cool and accurate fire" which " undoubtedly saved his aircraft and probably destroyed the attacker".

 He took a pilot's course and was promoted to Flight Lieutenant in 1942, commanding a flight of Spitfire fighters in 124 Squadron.
 His aircraft was shot down over Louches in northern France, probably by a Fw 190 of JG 26, on 17 February 1943.
 He was one of 4 British pilots shot down that day, with 2 dying, one being fatally wounded, and another evading capture.
 He was officially listed as Missing in Action and his obituary appeared in Wisden in 1945, having been listed as presumed dead in January 1944.
-His body was identified in the 1980s and his remains transferred to the Terlincthun British Cemetery near Wimille in 1989, having originally been listed on the Runnymede Memorial.
+His body was identified in February, 1989, and his remains transferred to the Terlincthun British Cemetery near Wimille in 1989, having originally been listed on the Runnymede Memorial.